Chicago / Turabian Journal Article Citation

 The first author’s name should be reversed, with a comma being placed after the last name and a period after the first name (or any middle name).
 The name should not be abbreviated and should be written exactly as it appears in the newspaper.
 Titles and affiliations associated with the author should be omitted.
 A suffix, such as a roman numeral or Jr./Sr. should appear after the author’s given name, preceded by a comma.

 For an article written by two or more authors, list them in order as they appear in the journal.
 Only the first author’s name should be reversed, while the others are written in normal order.
-Separate author names by a comma.
+Separate author names with a comma.

 Smith, John, and Jane Doe.
 “Studies in pop rocks and Coke.”
 Weird Science 12 (2009): 78-93.